validatedpatterns/utility-container/README.md

 Run `make upload` to push the image to the official repository.

 ### Contributing
-To update software versions or add new tools, modify the Containerfile and update the software table in this README.
+To update software versions or add new tools, modify the Containerfile and update the software table in this readme.
 Use `make versions` to generate the software versions table from the container after building locally.